 Another main topic of our research is the development and investigation of ligand platforms featuring carbocyclic carbene donors – more precisely cycloheptatriene-ylidene (CHT) based systems.
 These ligands are very interesting, since they are similar strong donors as the NHCs but show a more complex reactivity.
 We used this flexibility to synthesize the first NHC/CHT-hybrid ligand via an exclusive on-site synthesis at the metal as well as to rationally produce imidazolium-substituted [Pd3L2Br3]Br complexes (metal sheet sandwich complex).
 The chemistry and (catalytical) properties of these compound are currently investigated.

-Prof. Polly Arnold (Univ.
-Edinburgh)
+Prof. Polly Arnold (UC Berkeley)

 Dr. Ove Alexander Høgmoen Åstrand (Univ.
 Oslo)